LukeAllen13/comp423-course-notes/docs/tutorials/rust-setup.md

 #### Step 2: Create a New Rust Project

-Now, let's create a new Rust binary project:
+Now, let's create a new Rust binary project with the following command:

-- Run the following command to create the project:
 ```
 cargo new rust-project -vcs none
 ```

-The *-vcs none* flag prevents a cargo from initializing a Git repository automatically, as you'll manage the Git repository separately.
+- The *-vcs none* flag prevents a cargo from initializing a Git repository automatically, as you'll manage the Git repository separately.

-#### Step 3: Build the Project
+#### Step 3: Write a Basic Rust Program

 Navigate into your new project directory: